ibrahimy353/Static-Site-Generator-/posts/SSG.md

 `head.tsx, layout.tsx, navbar.tsx, and page.tsx`.
 - On root folder create another folder and name it 'components' inside it add this files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
-- Finaly to view the next app use the terminal run
+- Finaly to view the next app on the command terminal run the following;

 ```bash
 npm run dev
 ```
-and view the app Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.
+View through port [http://localhost:3000](http://localhost:3000/) on your browser to see the result.

-Once done then lets jump into coding the blog.
 To begin with we shall start with creating the head section that is the favicon seen on top of the website.
 **Paste this inside /app/head.tsx**